DV

 ETF Comparison

-A head-to-head comparison of Vanguard Dividend Appreciation Index Fund ETF Shares and Vanguard S&P 500 ETF covering yield, cost, risk, and income potential.
+A head-to-head of Vanguard's Dividend Appreciation ETF and S&P 500 ETF covering the screen, cost, and what holding both already shares.

 Visual comparison